sisou/sisou.github.io/sign-transaction.md

 {: .no_toc }

 The `signTransaction()` method is similar to [checkout](/checkout), but provides a different UI to the user.

-The **important differences to checkout** are:

-- It requires the request to include the sender's address as `sender`.
-- It requires the request to include the transaction's `validityStartHeight`.
-- The created transaction will only be returned to the caller, not sent to the network.
+This request does not connect to the Nimiq blockchain at any point, so it can be used to sign transactions offline.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

+## Important differences to checkout

+- It requires the request to include the sender's address as `sender`.
+- It requires the request to include the transaction's `validityStartHeight`.
+- The created transaction will only be returned to the caller, not sent to the network.

 ## Request